 Topsoil (0–15 cm depth) was collected from the LAUTECH Teaching and Research Farm, Ogbomoso, Oyo State, using a spade.
 The soil was air-dried, sieved through a 2 mm mesh, and thoroughly mixed to ensure homogeneity.
 Composite soil samples were taken for laboratory analysis of physical and chemical properties.
 Polythene pots (20 × 25 cm) were perforated at the base to enhance drainage and aeration, then filled with 10 kg of topsoil.
 A total of 270 pots will be used for this experiment.

-Factors considered were three ornamental palm varieties, namely Queen palm, Fan palm, and Golden palms, and five rates of auxin: Control, 0.2, 0.4, 0.6, and 0.8 ml/L. The 3×5 factorial experiment was arranged in a completely randomized design with six replications.
+Factors considered were three ornamental palm varieties, namely Queen palm, Fan palm, and Golden palm, and five rates of auxin: Control, 0.2, 0.4, 0.6, and 0.8 ml/L. The 3×5 factorial experiment was arranged in a completely randomized design with six replications.

 One healthy ornamental palm seedling was transplanted at a depth of 5cm per pot.
-Application of hormone was done at four (4) weeks after transplanting by ring method.
-Watering was applied at establishment and every three days thereafter using watering can until rain sets in.
-Rouging was carried out as emergence of weeds that could hinder the growth and development of ornamental palms.
+The application of the hormone was done at four (4) weeks after transplanting by the ring method.
+Watering was applied at establishment and every three days thereafter using a watering can until rain sets in.
+Rouging was carried out as the emergence of weeds that could hinder the growth and development of ornamental palms.

-Data collection commenced 8 weeks after transplanting and continue at twelve-week interval for 32 weeks.
-Data collected include plant height (cm): Plant height using measuring tape, number of fully expanded leaves were manually counted, stem girth (cm/plant) using vernier caliper and the stem girth was calculated using πd where d is the stem diameter.
+Data collection commenced 8 weeks after transplanting and continued at a 12-week interval for 32 weeks.
+Data collected include plant height (cm): Plant height using measuring tape, number of fully expanded leaves was manually counted, stem girth (cm/plant) using vernier caliper and the stem girth was calculated using πd where d is the stem diameter.

-Nutrient Uptake: Three healthy leaves were collected with the use of a clean and sharp knife from each plant within every pot, thereby ensuring a representative sample.
+Nutrient Uptake: Three healthy leaves were collected from each plant in each pot using a clean, sharp knife, thereby ensuring a representative sample.
 The leaves were bulked by packing them into envelopes and subsequently oven-dried at 65°C until a constant weight was reached.
 Potassium, calcium, and magnesium content of the plant samples were determined with an automatic Atomic Absorption Spectrophotometer (Unicam Model 929, Unicam Cambridge, England).
-The total N and P concentrations of the leaves were determined using the Kjeldahl and photometric method, respectively.
+The total N and P concentrations of the leaves were determined using the Kjeldahl and photometric methods, respectively.
 Data collected were subjected to Analysis of Variance (ANOVA) using SAS statistical software (2009), and treatment means will be compared using the least significant difference at 5% probability level.

 Results